Operating systems that contain free / libre software provide freedoms that operating systems with proprietary software do not.

 Windows® License

-If you purchased Windows®, you must accept the Microsoft Software License Terms – Windows Operating System (Retail) to use it.
+If you utilize Windows®, you must accept a Microsoft License Agreement.

 These licenses have restrictions that violate all the freedoms of the GNU Free Software Philosophy.
 For this and other reasons, I do not use Windows®.